Pride is nigh, and what good is a story, if I don’t share more of it.

-These workers don’t want more than a fair wage, safe conditions, and respect (how some company “leaders” sleep at night, systemically stealing from their laborers and threatening immigration or replacements, especially when choosing not to be and living as not an asshole are much more rewarding – it’s lunacy, at the end of the day…like shooting yourself in the foot…).
+These workers don’t want more than a fair wage, safe conditions, and respect.
+How some company “leaders” sleep at night, systemically stealing from their laborers and threatening immigration or replacements, especially when choosing not to be and live as not an asshole are much more rewarding – it’s lunacy, at the end of the day…like shooting yourself in the foot….

 I know my privilege.
 I know how easy I have it (though, believe me, it isn’t easy staying alive in America in 2020, and this is a savage world).